magento/devdocs/guides/v1.0/m2fedg/layout/layout-overview.md

 :	Alternative to extending a layout; meaning, to completely change a default layout, you can override its behavior, including moving or removing blocks; modifying method arguments; removing all layout handle instructions; and setting XML attributes of blocks and containers.
 For more information, see <a href="{{ site.gdeurl }}m2fedg/layout/layout-override.html">Overriding a Page Layout</a>.

-<h2 id="layout_types">Understanding Layout File Types</h2>
+<h2 id="layout_types">Layout File Types</h2>

-Magento supports two types of layouts:
+Magento supports the following types of layouts:

 *	Default layouts&mdash;Layout files introduced by Magento modules.
-It is not recommended to change these files, unless it is your custom module.
+Do not change these files unless they are in your custom module.

 	Example: <a href="https://github.com/magento/magento2/blob/master/app/code/Magento/Checkout/view/frontend/layout/checkout_cart_item_renderers.xml" target="_blank">app/code/Magento/Checkout/view/frontend/layout/checkout_cart_item_renderers.xml</a>